DefinetlyNotAI/Logicytics/README.md

 If those don't work attempt:
 - Try running the script with powershell instead of cmd, or vice versa
-- Try running the script in a different directory
-- Try running the script in a different computer
-- Try running the script with a different python version above 3.8
+- Try running the script in a different directory, computer or python version above 3.8
+  - Note: The version used to develop, test and run the script is 3.11
 - Try running the `--debug` flag and check the logs

 ### Support Resources